 These new caladium varietes are sure to impress with their new colors and habits.
 Most of these are part of the Florida Flower Trials this year and are just making their debut to the industry.
 After a very warm fall left production a bit of a mess, these new caladium varieties are now starting to take hold and really put on a show.
 It is amazing to see the development of these new caladium varieties in recent year and leaves me looking forward to what is coming down the line in the future.
 The varieties are from Classic Caladiums, Bates Sons & Daughters and Happiness Farms.
 New Caladium Varieties by Grower: Caladium ‘Fiesta’ from Bates Sons & Daughters.
 What a color combination! … Read Full Post

 Finally getting around to removing this huge tree from my yard is making me very happy.
 Removing viburnum might be one of my best gardening moments.
 Okay, probably not really, but it is still a good feeling.
 I consider viburnum to be my nemesis.
 Finally getting around to removing this huge tree from my yard is making me very happy.
 Removing viburnum might be one of my best gardening moments.
 Okay, probably not really, but it is still a good feeling.
 I consider viburnum to be my nemesis.You may be thinking to yourself, “why would someone find so much pleasure in removing viburnum from their yard?”
 A very good question indeed.
-The University of Florida’s publication on Viburnum odoratissimum states, “Often used as a screen or clipped hedge, its dense, spreading, evergreen habit makes Sweet Viburnum suitable for use as a small tree, reaching 25 to 30 feet tall and wide at maturity, with a dense, multibranched, rounded canopy.”
-I just don’t have room for a plant this big!… Read Full...
+The University of Florida’s publication on Viburnum odoratissimum states, “Often used as a screen or clipped hedge, its dense, spreading, evergreen habit makes Sweet Viburnum suitable for use as a small tree, reaching 25 to 30 feet tall and wide at maturity, with a dense, multibranched, rounded canopy.” … Read Full...